-- Skiers and snowboarders may not see small jumps in certain areas because blockage of shadows
+- Skiers and snowboarders may not see small jumps in certain areas because of blockage of shadows

 - Not worth in snowy surroundings since reflections of snow are not polarized.

 - If the sun is very high or very low polarized lenses don’t help much.

 - Tilting your head may weaken usefulness of polarized lenses because its filters block horizontal light most efficient when you hold your head in normal position.

 - Polarized lenses always have some color (the darker, the better), so obtaining clear lenses is impossible.